kb100/signal-authenticator/README.md

 `nosystemuser` indicates that the per-user mode of operation should be selected (each user provides their own phone number to send tokens from)

+`silent` no warnings or errors will be written to the system log

 ## Setup

 There are two supported modes that signal-authenticator can use: